thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 Being stateless, each `<Book />` component is responsible for handling the hierarchy's events for a single book.
 To handle this responsibility, the owner sets each component's `book`, `index`, `key`, and `updateBook` props.
 With the exception of the `key` prop, the key-value pairs are accessible inside the `Book` component class using the `this.props` object.

 **NOTE:** The `key` prop is used by React to uniquely identify sibling components of the same type.
-If a keyed component is changed in any way, React can more efficiently update the DOM.
+If a keyed component is changed in any way, React can more efficiently update the DOM hierarchy.
 The `key` prop is *not* accessible via `this.props.key`.

 The following table enumerates the values stored inside the `this.props` object for each `<Book />` component.